wolframklaeger/obsidian-calendar-links/README.md

 - Backlog
 - Someday

-Any task, that you set, anywhere in your vault, by using the standard Markdown-format
+Any task, that you set anywhere in your vault, by using the standard Markdown-format e.g.

 - [ ] description due-date done-date

-is captured by these to-do-lists, and will reappear in the corresponding calendar notes and sections.
-Moreover, all your to-do-lists are *automatically aggregated* from day, week, ... to year.
+is captured by these to-do lists and will reappear in the corresponding calendar-notes and sections.
+Moreover, all your to-do lists are *automatically aggregated* from day, week, ... to year.

 The task management functionality is provided by the Obsidian Community-Plugin [**Obsidian-Tasks**](https://github.com/obsidian-tasks-group/obsidian-tasks) .